-The Global Covenant of Mayors also provides guidelines on how to produce and use a GPC profile through its Common Reporting Framework.
+The Global Covenant of Mayors provides guidelines on how to produce and use a GPC profile through its Common Reporting Framework.

 The GCoM is an international program that supports councils in tracking progress and provides comprehensive guidance on reporting, mitigation, and adaptation.
 Participating councils benefit from the knowledge of the international community and the global recognition program.